aliceykuo/ccs/ReadMe.md

 ###Part I: Preprocessing

 #####loading_data.py
-* This takes a csv file and loads all fields into a PostGRES database, and saves the raw images into the correct label directory.
+* This takes a csv file and loads all fields into a PostGreSQL database, and saves the raw images into the correct label directory.

 #####standardize_size.py